plozdev/tic-tac-toe-game-console/README.md

 ## Description

-This project allows two players to play Tic-Tac-Toe on a console interface.
+This project allows two players to play Tic-Tac-Toe, or a single player to play against a simple CPU opponent, all within a console interface.

 ## Prerequisites